-- (1) This Act (except Part 5.8 of the Corporations Act as applied by subsections 516-1(3), 521-1(3), 526-35(3) and 526-40(3)) binds the Crown in right of the Commonwealth, of each of the States, of the Australian Capital Territory, of the Northern Territory and of Norfolk Island. - (2) To avoid doubt, a reference in this section to the Crown in a particular right includes a reference to an instrumentality or agency (whether a body corporate or not) of the Crown in that right. - (3) However, this Act does not make the Crown liable to a pecuniary penalty or to be prosecuted for an offence.
+- (1) This Act (except Part 5.8 of the Corporations Act as applied by sections 516-1, 521-1, 526-35 and 526-40) binds the Crown in right of the Commonwealth, of each of the States, of the Australian Capital Territory and of the Northern Territory. - (2) To avoid doubt, a reference in this section to the Crown in a particular right includes a reference to an instrumentality or agency (whether a body corporate or not) of the Crown in that right. - (3) However, this Act does not make the Crown liable to a pecuniary penalty or to be prosecuted for an offence.